 Our Approach

-Massachusetts Medical Interpreter Training is on the forefront of the effort to address the challenges of communicating effectively with patients who have limited proficiency in English.
+The Massachusetts Medical Interpreter Training program is at the forefront of the effort to address the challenges of communicating effectively with patients who have limited proficiency in English.

 Our comprehensive training produces medical interpreters who have crucial knowledge of medical terminology, a key to successful medical interpreting.
 Our programs teach participants to recognize, understand, and evaluate cultural subtleties that can affect clear communication.